Interstate 85: Alabama

 I-85 begins as a T intersection off I-65 in Montgomery.
 From there, I-85 parallels US 80 until the highway nears Tuskegee.
 At Tuskegee, I-85 leaves US 80 and starts to parallel US 29, which the highway parallels for much of its length.

 I-85 also passes near Auburn, Opelika, Valley, and Lanett before crossing the Chattahoochee River into Georgia.

 I-85 is planned to be rerouted southward just east of Montgomery, where it will intersect with I-65 just south of downtown Montgomery and then have a future southern terminus at the concurrency of I-20/I-59 just northeast of Cuba.
 Future I-685 will be the new designation for the route of current I-85, which leads directly to I-65 in downtown Montgomery.

 Georgia

 In Georgia, I-85 (unsigned State Route 403 [SR 403]) bypasses West Point before coming into the LaGrange area.
 East of LaGrange, I-85 intersects I-185 which connects to Columbus and Fort Benning.
 In the Atlanta area, I-85 intersects I-20 and merges with I-75 (Downtown Connector) through the downtown area.
-North of Atlanta, I-985 provides a link to Gainesville before heading through northeastern Georgia and then crossing into South Carolina.
+North of Atlanta, I-985 provides a link to Gainesville before I-85 continues through northeastern Georgia and then crosses into South Carolina.